gamemanual0/gm0/source/docs/common-mechanisms/linear-motion-guide/drawer-slides.rst

 Long Robotics Slides
 --------------------

-.. warning:: Due to the tendency of the endstops to fail, as well as inconsistent jamming issues on the slides, Long Robotics slides are no longer recommended to purchase unless absolutele needed
+.. warning:: Due to the tendency of the endstops to fail, as well as inconsistent jamming issues on the slides, Long Robotics slides are no longer recommended to purchase

 The `Long Robotics <https://longrobotics.com/>`_ slides are also used by teams because they are almost as smooth as MiSUMI slides due to the ball bearing system but slightly cheaper.